phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ##### Storing a Waker

 The contract defined by `poll`/`poll_next` requires that the task registers a wakeup for the passed `Waker` when it returns `Poll::Pending`.
-Let's modify our `poll_next` implementation to satisfy these requirement:
+Let's modify our `poll_next` implementation to satisfy this requirement:

 ```rust
 // in src/task/keyboard.rs